-EG-PAINTLINE (Removed from ROP: R&D EU) - Idled
+EG-PAINTLINE (Removed from ROP: R&D EU) - Idled for few years and then removed

-According to Ms. Karen Kellam, Application Research Center is idled since July 2011; ARC will be closed.
+According to Ms. Karen Kellam, Application Research Center was idled since July 2011; ARC closed and now known as PACE.
 Many long-term R & D positions are outsourced to Mangalore, India.
 Indian workers already obtained necessary training in CY 2011 at Southfield facility.
-Other business units of BASF such as EDN and Catalysts are moving into this building.
+Other business units of BASF such as EDN and Catalysts have moved into this building.